quartzphoenix/quartzphoenix/README.md

 ## 🛡️ Disclaimer

-All materials in this repository — including diagrams, configurations, and documentation — are derived from public frameworks (e.g., NIST, MITRE, CISA) and/or fictional systems created for training and demonstration purposes.
+All materials in this repository — including diagrams, documentation templates, and control mappings — are derived from public frameworks (e.g., NIST, MITRE, CISA) and/or fictional systems created for training and demonstration purposes.

-No real-world agency, environment, or operational data is represented.
-All content has been sanitized or created for illustrative purposes only.